theworldisnotflat/shriveling_world/markdown/usrdoc/create_dataset.md

 * Column names in files __MUST__ be rigorously respected
 * Id fields must be carefully populated because they connect files to each other:
   * _cityCode_ from the city file is linked to _iOri_ and _iDes_ in the network file
-  * _transportMode_ code from the transport network file is linked to _code_ in the transport mode code file, and _transportModeCode_ in the transport mode speed file
+  * _transportModeCode_ code from the transport network file is linked to _code_ in the transport mode code file, and _transportModeCode_ in the transport mode speed file
 * text type: _countryName_, _urbanAgglomeration_, _name_ (of transport mode)
 * numeric type: _countryCode_, _cityCode_, _latitude_, _longitude_, etc